 Water is one of the world's most precious resources and we take seriously the integrity and conservation of our supply.
-In 2002, the NH Department of Environmental Services (DES) prepared the most recent Source Water Assessment Report for our surface water supply, which evaluated the source's vulnerability to contamination.
-The results of the assessment, prepared on 10/29/02, are as follows: Berrys River received 1 high susceptibility rating, 3 medium susceptibility ratings and 8 low susceptibility ratings.
+The NH Department of Environmental Services (DES) has prepared a Source Water Assessment Report for the source serving our community, assessing the source's vulnerability to contamination.
+The results of the assessment prepared on 10/29/02, are as follows: Berrys River received 1 high susceptibility rating, 3 medium susceptibility ratings and 8 low susceptibility ratings.
 Source water assessment information and comprehensive water quality data may be obtained from the Water Department, please call 603-335-4291 for more information or visit NH Department of Environmental Services Drinking Water and Groundwater Bureau web site at: http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm